Gets or sets security information for the current HTTP request.

 The property provides programmatic access to the properties and methods of the IPrincipal interface.
 Because ASP.NET pages contain a default reference to the System.Web namespace (which contains the HttpContext class), you can reference the members of HttpContext on an .aspx page without using the fully qualified class reference to HttpContext.
 For example, you can use User.Identity.Name to get the name of the user on whose behalf the current process is running.
 However, if you want to use the members of IPrincipal from an ASP.NET code-behind module, you must include a reference to the System.Web namespace in the module and a fully qualified reference to both the currently active request/response context and the class in System.Web that you want to use.
 For example, in a code-behind page you must specify the fully qualified name HttpContext.Current.User.Identity.Name.

 |How to: Implement Passport Authentication in ASP.NET Applications||Building ASP .NET Web Applications|

-The following example shows how to access properties of the current user through the property.
+The following example shows how to access properties about the current user through the property.
 Those properties are used to set the title of the Web page.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows XP SP2 x64 Edition, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.